 We provide a National Park Service employee to help organize, strategize, build public participation, and help implement a conservation and/or recreation project that is important to your community.
-We do this by listening to your project needs, helping you identify the next steps to make your project successful, and helping you find the resources to make your project a reality.
+We do this by listening to your project needs, helping you identify the next steps to make your project successful, and target financial resources to make your project a reality.

 The Rivers, Trails and Conservation Assistance program measures its success by its ability to achieve on-the-ground results.
 Each year, we help local partners conserve more than 1,000 miles of river corridor, develop nearly 1,800 miles of trail, and protect more than 50,000 acres of park land, wildlife habitat, and open space.A.
-Each project is organized differently based on individual project needs.
-Depending on the status and needs of your project, we can help you:
+Each effort is organized differently based on individual community project needs.
+The following lists some of the ways that the National Park Service can help:

 - Recruit a strong local group of project leaders